lmabbutt/lmabbutt.github.io/docs/02-Component-Selection/Component-Selection.md

 | **Direct motor drive** — 12 V battery feeds motor through H-bridge with minimal conversion losses, improving efficiency. | **Battery management required** — need to monitor charge, prevent over-discharge, and handle replacement/recharging.                        |
 | **Compact and lightweight** — small enclosure, minimal heatsinks, fewer bulky components.                                | **Limited current capacity** — size of battery and buck converter limits total motor runtime and load capability.                           |
 | **Low cost** — avoids purchasing commercial adapters; uses generic components like MOSFET, inductor, diode, capacitor.   | **Less protection against transients** — simpler design may be more vulnerable to voltage spikes or motor back-EMF without extra circuitry. |

+**Choice and Rationale**
+    The 9 V, 3 A power supply provides a simple, safe, and reliable source for the project’s microcontroller and sensors.
+With sufficient current to support a 5 V regulator, wide AC input, and built-in protections, it ensures stable operation of the logic and control electronics while simplifying the power design.